SSO : SINGLE SIGN-ON

 Okta will ask for feedback (probably for internal statistics); choose “I'm a software vendor.
 I'd like to integrate my app with Okta” and click on “Finish”.

-You must now enter the Okta metadata present in a link, in the YELLOW “SAML 2.0” insert.Tips for getting this link:
+You must now enter the Okta metadata present in a link, in the YELLOW “SAML 2.0” insert.To get the link, go to the "Sign on" tab in the application and click on “copy” for the "Metadata URL"In Steeple

 Mandatory configuration if there are mother/daughter or granddaughter communities: